Geometrization of the local Langlands correspondence: The Fargues--Fontaine curve

 \begin{corollary} Let $U=\Spa(B,B^+)\subset \mathcal Y_C$ be an affinoid subset.
 Then $U$ has finitely many connected components.
 Assuming that $U$ is connected, the ring $B$ is a principal ideal domain. \end{corollary}

 \begin{proof} We have already seen in the preceding proof that $U$ has finitely many connected components.
-Moreover, each maximal ideal of $B$ is principal, as it comes from a closed Cartier divisor on $U$.
+Passing to one component, we can assume that $U$ is connected.
+Each maximal ideal of $B$ is principal, as it comes from a closed Cartier divisor on $U$.
 Now take any nonzero $f\in B$.
-We have seen that the vanishing locus of $f$ is contained in $|U|^{\mathrm{cl}}$, and it is also closed in $|U|$.
-It it thus a spectral space with no nontrivial specializations, and therefore a profinite set.
+We have seen (in the preceding proof) that the vanishing locus of $f$ is contained in $|U|^{\mathrm{cl}}$, and it is also closed in $|U|$.
+It is thus a spectral space with no nontrivial specializations, and therefore a profinite set.
 We claim that it is in fact discrete.
 For this, let $x\in V(f)$ be any point.
 We get a generator $\xi_x\in B$ for the corresponding maximal ideal.
 We claim that there is some $n\geq 1$ such that $f=\xi_x^n g$ where $g$ does not vanish at $x$.
 Assume otherwise.
 Note that the spectral norm on $U$ is given by the supremum over finitely many points, the Shilov boundary of $U$ (cf.~proof of Proposition~\ref{prop:degreeonecartier}).
 We may normalize $\xi_x$ so that its norm at all of these finitely many points is $\geq 1$.
 Then for any $n$, if $f=\xi_x^n g_n$, one has $||g_n||\leq ||f||$.
 But inside the open neighborhood $U_x=\{|\xi_x|\leq |[\varpi]|\}$ of $x$, this implies that $||f||_{U_x}\leq |[\varpi]|^n ||f||$ for all $n$, and thus $||f||_{U_x}=0$ as $n\to \infty$.
 Thus, $f$ vanishes on all of $U_x$, which is a contradiction.

 By the above, we can write $f=\xi_x^n g$ where $g$ does not vanish at $x$.
 But then $g$ does not vanish in a neighborhood of $x$, and therefore $x\in V(f)$ is an isolated point, and hence $V(f)$ is profinite and discrete, and thus finite.
 Enumerating these points $x_1,\ldots,x_m$, we can thus write $f=\xi_{x_1}^{n_1}\cdots \xi_{x_m}^{n_m} g$ where $g$ does not vanish at $x_1,\ldots,x_m$, and thus vanishes nowhere, and hence is a unit.
 This finishes the proof. \end{proof}